China's Xi promises changes to promote tech center Shenzhen

 China’s Xi promises changes to promote tech center ShenzhenNew

-BEIJING (AP) — President Xi Jinping has promised new measures to promote development of China’s biggest tech center, Shenzhen, amid a feud with Washington over technology and security that has disrupted access to U.S. components and services and is fueling official ambitions to create Chinese providers.
+BEIJING (AP) — President Xi Jinping has promised new measures to promote development of China’s biggest tech center, Shenzhen, amid a feud with Washington over technology and security.
+The friction has disrupted access to U.S. technology and services and is fueling the Communist Party’s ambitions to create Chinese suppliers.
 Xi’s speech marked the 40th anniversary of the former fishing village adjacent to Hong Kong being declared the first area for the ruling party to allow tightly controlled free enterprise.
 He promised to ease regulations to encourage new industries.
-Companies in Shenzhen including Huawei, a maker of smartphones and telecom network equipment, play a key role in party plans to transform China into a leader in telecoms, electric cars and other profitable fields.
+Companies in Shenzhen including Huawei, a maker of smartphones and telecom network equipment, are central to plans to transform China into a leader in telecoms, electric cars and other profitable fields.